Keksuccino/docs_fancymenu/docs/placeholders.md

 ```

 ## Nesting Placeholders
-One of the most powerful features of FancyMenu's placeholder system is the ability to nest placeholders within other placeholders.
-This means you can use the output of one placeholder as an input for another.
+You can use one placeholder inside another placeholder's value.

 Example of nested placeholders:
 ```